spinnaker/spinnaker.github.io/guides/runbooks/orca-zombie-executions.md

 # Remediation

 You can run this command to cancel a zombie execution via the Orca admin API.
-This method is preferrable to the `forceCancelExecution` admin command, since it is more obvious for end-users why the execution was canceled.

 ```
 POST /admin/queue/zombies/{executionId}:kill